 7 Things that you might not know about Tahquamenon Falls

-One of Michigan’s true treasures, Tahquamenon Falls, has captivated visitors for generations.
-Whether you’re visiting to see leaves changing colors, the gushing spring runoff or to witness a winter wonderland in January, Tahquamenon is a must-see attraction.
-With unbeatable sights and sounds, the falls are one of the Eastern Upper Peninsula’s most popular destinations.
-However, do you know how to properly say the name of the Midwest’s largest set of waterfalls?
-It is pronounced “Tuh-KWAHM’-in-uhn.”
-Aside from pronunciation, here are seven things you may not have known about Tahquamenon Falls State Park.
+One of Michigan’s greatest treasures, Tahquamenon Falls, has captivated visitors for generations.
+Whether visiting to see vibrant autumn leaves, the gushing spring runoff, or witnessing a winter wonderland in January, Tahquamenon is a must-see destination.
+The falls are one of the Eastern Upper Peninsula’s most popular destinations with unbeatable sights and sounds.
+But do you know the correct way to pronounce the name of the Midwest’s largest waterfalls?
+It is “Tuh-KWAHM’-in-uhn.”
+Aside from pronunciation, here are seven things you might not know about Tahquamenon Falls State Park.

 1. It’s Michigan’s 2nd Largest State Park